Crohn's and Colitis: What I Wish Your Doctor Would Tell You

 - If I could only use one product to do this, my absolute number one choice would be L-glutamine.
 Within two weeks of cleaning up my diet and taking L-glutamine, my digestion was unrecognisable.
 The horrible raw feelings inside my tummy had subsided, I no longer had as much urgency, and my stools became more formed for the first time in years.
 I have come off L-glutamine a few times over the years, but ever since I got the results of my food intolerance test I have taken it twice daily and I don’t think I’ll be dropping it from my regime anytime soon.
 It is wonderful for healing leaky gut, strengthening the tight junctions that have become loose, and for generally calming bowel inflammation.
 I would recommend getting loose powder rather than capsules so that you can take high doses more easily (and more cheaply!).
 Make sure it’s pure – nothing should be added.

 - Aloe vera is another excellent thing to use, but you MUST choose a product that has had the anthraquinones removed.
 Anthraquinones are found in the latex layer of the aloe vera leaf and it is these that are irritating to the digestive tract and produce laxative effects.
 They may even be carcinogenic when taken in the long term.
 If you choose an aloe vera product that has had these anthraquinones removed, it will be gentle on the stomach.
 Aloe is naturally anti-inflammatory and is high in glycosaminoglycans, which help to soothe irritation and heal wounds.
-I’ve had a few people who use Desert Harvest Super Strength Aloe Vera Capsules for interstitial cystitis tell me that they had the unexpected happy side effect of being very soothing for their digestion too.
+I’ve had a few people who use high-potency aloe vera capsules for interstitial cystitis tell me that they had the unexpected happy side effect of being very soothing for their digestion too.
+If you're not keen on capsules, you might be interested to know that I actually created Tiny Pioneer Simply Aloe Powder, Tiny Pioneer Aloe Mallow Powder and Tiny Pioneer Blend No. 3 with Crohn's disease and ulcerative colitis patients in mind.
+They are made with a specially processed powder that has been used in a small sample of Crohn's patients where it showed good results.
+Aloe vera has also been studied in a double-blind, randomised, placebo-controlled trial of 44 ulcerative colitis hospital out-patients where it was found to produce a clinical response more often than placebo when taken for four weeks.

 - Slippery elm is a demulcent herb that protects and heals irritated tissues.
 It can be bought in a powdered form and added to water (vile) or mixed with fruit puree (much nicer!).
 I’m fairly brave when it comes to taking medicine, so if I tell you that something is vile, it really is.
 Because slippery elm is very mucilaginous, it goes slimy as soon as it is mixed with water.
 It is this slimy property that makes it so good for the gut, but I much prefer to mix it with some Biona Apple and Banana puree!
 It doesn’t affect the efficacy and it makes it much easier to take.
 I don’t take slippery elm for my bowels – I actually take it for stomach ulcers.
 In recent years I’ve developed a propensity to get a stomach ulcer whenever I’m stressed, but a few doses of slippery elm soon sees me right.